 Maria Mendez has spent most of her 24 years on the radio in her hometown here in Tucson.
 She has also graced the airwaves in Sacramento, CA and Nashville, TN, but Tucson is her tierra.
 She is an accomplished musician, artist, BPM night club disc jockey, and actress, who appeared in the Hollywood box office smash Three Amigos starring Chevy Chase, Steve Martin, and Martin Short.
 She is best known for her sense of humor and loves anything to do with social media, reading, all things paranormal, and the strange and unusual.
 Maria believes radio is a part of her soul.
 Maria says “returning to Tucson radio is like coming home after a long trip away.”

 Matt Gentry grew up in Tucson.
 The man has a memory beyond belief and regales his listeners with stories about people, places, and things over his decades here.
 He began a career in radio in 1989 in a small town in New Mexico.
 From there to Colorado (where he worked with The Drive’s morning co-host Hill Bailey) and then radio gigs in Arizona.
 Along the way he added acting and voice-over work to his repertoire.
 In 2018 Matt chose to expand his opportunities attending college to earn an IT degree in digital media.
-He and soulmate/girlfriend, Randy, are both happy to be closer to their parents who live here.
-Matt has several broadcasting awards under his belt.
-Everything from “Best Afternoon Show” to “Best Radio Personality” to “Best Looking Neck.”
-Matt has three amazing children and four grandkids…all of whom have incredible necks as well.
+He and his girlfriend, Randy are both happy to be closer to their parents who live here.